bjcosta/landscaping/pond/README.md

 Options:

 * Circle
-	+ Positive: Easiest to understand current flow, helping to keep it clean and reduce maintainence
+	+ Positive: Easiest to understand current flow, helping to keep it clean and reduce maintenance
 	* Not great for a natural look, is good for formal look

 * Sharp corners (like a square)